eclipse-archived/ceylon-lang.org/documentation/reference/operator/operator-polymorphism.md

 ## Description

+### Primitive and polymorphic operators

+Almost all of the operators in Ceylon can be expressed in terms of methods defined on classes and/or interfaces in the language module.
+Those operators which do not have such a definition are called *primitive* operators.
+The primitive operators are:

+* `.` (member),
+* `:=` (assignment),
+* `is`,
+* `()` (positional invocation),
+* `{}` (named argument invocation)

-Ceylon supports *operator polymorphism*, which means that most of the [operators](../..index#operators) in the language correspond to methods defined on interfaces in the language module.
-This means that it is possible to specify the behaviour of operators in a type-specific way.
+Many non-primitive operators are *polymorphic*, which means that it is possible to specify the behaviour of operators in a type-specific way by satisfying the interface(s) used in the operator's definition.

+Not all non-primitive operators are polymorphic.
+Some are defined only in terms of the primitive operators, for example.

 ### Simple Example